 Focusing back on this article’s title, what’s up with all the media attention given to drunk drivers?
 Is it really that bad?
 Is it a national problem?

 According to web AlcoholAlert where were 9,878 Drunk Driving fatalities in the US in 2011.
+More recent statistics puts number of DUI related death in the United States at 28 person per day.
 The footnote in the webpage explains citing NHTSA that “A motor vehicle crash is considered to be alcohol-related if at least one driver or non-occupant (such as a pedestrian or pedalcyclist) involved in the crash is determined to have had a blood alcohol concentration (BAC) of .01 gram per deciliter (g/dL) or higher.
 Thus, any fatality that occurs in an alcohol-related crash is considered an alcohol-related fatality.
 The term ‘alcohol-related’ does not indicate that a crash or fatality was caused by the presence of alcohol.”

 Get it!
 The 9,878 includes sober drivers who accidentally ran over drunk pedestrians or colliding with drunks on bicycles.
 It also includes drivers who tested .01, .02, .03, .04, .05, .06 and .07.
 At those levels, all but truck drivers and minors are not DUI in Los Angeles.
 If you are arrested at this level, the chances are, you will not be prosecuted, especially if you call Los Angeles DUI attorneys.
 The reasons those levels are legal is because most experts think that a person is not impaired at those levels.
 So why does the NHTSA includes all accidents with any level of alcohol into their statistics.
 Why else if not to inflate it?